 4. Craft a Great Paralegal Resume

 - Shy away from advice to make your resume nontraditional.
-A common font, such as Times New Roman, and white or cream paper will convey a more appropriate image.
+A common font, such as Times New Roman, and white or cream paper will convey a more appropriate image for the legal space.

 - Make sure that both your resume and cover letter are thoroughly proofread and contain no grammatical or punctuation errors.